Soccer-Ronaldo double helps Juve to 3-0 win over Barca

 BARCELONA, Dec 8 (Reuters) - Cristiano Ronaldo netted two penalties as Juventus out-classed Barcelona 3-0 at the Camp Nou to claim top spot in Champions League Group G on Tuesday.

+It was Ronaldo's first meeting with Barca since leaving bitter rivals Real Madrid in 2018 and it did not take long for the forward to make his mark on the game.

+The Portuguese tested Barca goalkeeper Marc-Andre ter Stegen early on, before opening the scoring from the spot in the 13th minute after being felled by Ronald Araujo.

-Ronaldo scored from the spot in the 13th minute before a stunning Weston McKennie volley put the Italian champions two goals up seven minutes later.
+Defender Danilo flashed an effort just wide as the visitors cranked up the pressure, with a stunning Weston McKennie volley putting the Italian champions two goals up and in full control seven minutes later.

-The Portuguese got his second penalty when Clement Lenglet was penalised for handball seven minutes after the restart.
+"The defeat was because of how we played in the opening 25 minutes," a furious Barca coach Ronald Koeman said.

+"We started badly, we looked scared, we weren't aggressive.
+It looked as if we'd come out looking not to lose, as opposed to trying to control the game.We weren't good, not even positionally.

+"We got better but we lost the game in the first half an hour."

 Both sides had already qualified for the knockout stages before kick-off.
-They end the group phase on 15 points each but Juve take first place by virtue of a superior head-to-head record.
+They ended the group phase on 15 points each but Juve took first place by virtue of a superior head-to-head record.

+Ronaldo got his second penalty when Clement Lenglet was penalised for handball seven minutes after the restart.

+Things almost got worse for the Catalans a quarter of an hour from time when Leonardo Bonucci thought he had scored, only for a VAR review to show he had been offside as he bundled the ball in from close range.

 (Reporting by Joseph Walker; editing by Clare Fallon)